Captricity/mocurly/docs/source/basic-usage.rst

 Basic Usage
 ===========

-Mocurly is designed to be used as a wrapper around blocks of code that needs the mocked recurly context.
-Within the context, all calls made using the recurly python client will talk to the mocked in-memory service instead of the real recurly.
+Mocurly is designed to be used as a wrapper around blocks of code that needs the mocked Recurly context.
+Within the context, all calls made using the Recurly Python client will talk to the mocked in-memory service instead of the real Recurly.

-In the following example, the call to the :meth:`~recurly.Account.save` method of the :class:`recurly.Account` class will create an instance of the account object in mocurly's in-memory database, but not in your recurly account:
+In the following example, the call to the :meth:`~recurly.Account.save` method of the :class:`recurly.Account` class will create an instance of the account object in Mocurly's in-memory database, but not in your Recurly account:

 ::